 Cell Division- meiosis

-In sexual reproduction, the production of offspring takes place by the fusion of gametes with a haploid set of chromosomes.
+Meiosis occurs in sexual reproduction, where the production of offspring by the fusion of gametes with a haploid set of chromosomes.
 This division is also called reduction division because the number of chromosomes gets reduced by half in daughter cells.
 In plants and animals, meiosis is found during gametogenesis.